DanielCalvo/studies/Notes/Book_notes/kubernetes_up_and_running/GENERAL_NOTES.md

 ConfigMaps are used to provide configuration information.
 Secrets are similar to ConfigMaps but focused on making sensitive information available to the workload.
 ConfigMap: A set of variables that can be used when defining the environment for your containers.
+These are pretty cool, but I suppose they only really start making since when you use them in practice.

 #### Secrets
 Secrets enable container images to be created without bundling sensitive data.